Tom Cruise ROCK OF AGES: box office misfire

 Box office: That’s My Boy ahead of Snow White and the Huntsman

 The weekend’s no. 4 movie was not Rupert Sanders’ Snow White and the Huntsman as Sunday estimates indicated, but the Adam Sandler / Andy Samberg comedy That’s My Boy.
 The good news for Sandler ends there: the critically lambasted R-rated comedy took in a mere $13.45 million at 3,030 locations.
 In other words, That’s My Boy could well become Adam Sandler’s biggest box office bomb (in relation to the film’s $75 million production budget).

 That’s My Boy also features Leighton Meester, Milo Ventimiglia, Blake Clark, Meagen Fay, Vanilla Ice, Tony Orlando, Rock of Ages’ Will Forte, 1972 Best Supporting Actor Academy Award nominee James Caan (The Godfather), and 1995 Best Actress Oscar winner Susan Sarandon (Dead Man Walking).

-Right behind That’s My Boy was Snow White and the Huntsman, which drew $13.26 million, down 42% from last weekend.
-Although that’s an acceptable drop-off rate, it was still quite a bit higher than those for two other big summer movies, Men in Black III (-28%) and The Avengers (-21%).
+Right behind That’s My Boy was Snow White and the Huntsman, which drew $13.26 million, down 42 percent from last weekend.
+Although that’s an acceptable drop-off rate, it was still quite a bit higher than those for two other big summer movies, Men in Black III (-28 percent) and The Avengers (-21 percent).
 Kristen Stewart, Chris Hemsworth, Charlize Theron, and Sam Claflin star.